A Guide to eBook Retailers Beyond Amazon

 Kobo Books, also known as Rakuten Kobo (because a company called Rakuten bought them in 2016), is another great place to find ebooks.
 Like B&N, they also have a huge selection of ebooks, and their catalog is fairly well organized.
 Like B&N, they too have their own ebook device, all with various different names.

-However, unless you are just a die-hard Kobo fan who buys all their ebooks from Kobo, you might be better off just getting their free Android or iOS Kobo reader.
+However, you might be better off just getting their free Android or iOS Kobo reader.
 You can find the app by searching for ‘Kobo’ in the app store for your device.
 Once you log into your Kobo account in the app, you should have access to your full Kobo ebook library.

 As with the Nook and Kindle apps, you cannot buy books through the Kobo app.
 Once again, this is because Google and Apple want to charge for in-app purchases.